syamfarh/tp/docs/UserGuide.md

   ![clone format](images/clone-UG/clonelargeindex.png)

-If the suffix of the person being cloned is either 0 or 2147483647 (MAX_INT)
+If the suffix of the person you cloned is either 0 or 2147483647 (MAX_INT)

 * You should see this error message: